-RATIFICATION OF SELECTION OF INDEPENDENT AUDITORS
+RATIFICATION OF APPOINTMENT OF INDEPENDENT AUDITORS

-The accounting firm of Deloitte & Touche LLP (D&T) has served as our independent auditors since our formation in November 1996.
+The accounting firm of Deloitte & Touche LLP ("D&T") has served as our independent auditors since our formation in November 1996.
 During this time, it has performed accounting and auditing services for us.
 We expect that representatives of D&T will be present at the meeting, will have the opportunity to make a statement and will be available to respond to appropriate questions.
-If the appointment of D&T is not ratified, the Board of Directors will reconsider the appointment.
+If the appointment of D&T is not ratified, our Board will reconsider the appointment.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE SELECTION OF DELOITTE & TOUCHE LLP AS OUR INDEPENDENT AUDITORS FOR THE YEAR 2002.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF DELOITTE & TOUCHE LLP AS OUR INDEPENDENT AUDITORS FOR THE YEAR 2002.